-- a.
-Loosen the clamps on the vent couplings and combustion air pipe external to the furnace. - b.
+- Loosen the clamps or screw on the vent couplings and combustion air pipe external to the furnace. - b.
 Separate the pipes from the couplings and move them aside. - Loosen the clamps on the vent couplings and combustion air pipe located on the blower shelf. - d.
 Separate the pipes from the blower compartment and set aside. - e.
 Remove the couplings from the pipe adapters and set aside. - f.
-After servicing the blower, reverse steps a through e. - g.
+After servicing the blower, reverse steps a through e, resealing combustion air pipe per installation instructions. - g.
 Tighten all clamps 15 lb -in.

-See Fig. 68 for steps 5 through 14.
+See Fig. 66 for steps 5 through 14.